- Get the latest news from APECS and other polar organisations delivered to your inbox.

 This is one of the most common question we get.
 We personally understand the intrigue the polar regions have and why people want to go, and also that very few have this opportunity.
 The answer is not an easy one.
 There are several ways you can get to the Poles; it all depends on your interest in being there:

-If you are looking for a science support type of job, there are several countries that operate research stations and hire people to manage and run the stations – you can find those on our links page.
+If you are looking for a science support type of job, there are several countries that operate research stations and hire people to manage and run the stations.
 There are a number of tourism companies that operate in the polar regions and they are always looking for academics in specific fields (e.g. biology, history, climate science) to work for them.
 The International Association of Antarctica Tour Operators has great information about this sector, as does the Association of Arctic Expedition Cruise Operators.

 I was reading some polar science material and came across a bunch of acronyms I didn't understand.
 Help?There are definitely many acronyms in polar science, which can get very confusing.
 Check out our searchable Who's Who in Polar Science directory to find what the acronym stands for and what the organization/project is about, including a link to their website.
 This is always a work in progress, so if something is missing or need to be updated, please let us know.